Middle frontal gyrus

 The middle frontal gyrus makes up about one-third of the frontal lobe of the human brain.
-(A gyrus is one of the prominent "bumps" or "ridges" on the surface of the human brain.)
+(A gyrus is one of the prominent "bumps" or "ridges" on the cerebral cortex.

 The middle frontal gyrus, like the inferior frontal gyrus and the superior frontal gyrus, is more of a region in the frontal gyrus than a true gyrus.

 The borders of the middle frontal gyrus are the inferior frontal sulcus below; the superior frontal sulcus above; and the precentral sulcus behind.